Clearly express essential needs across groups with “What I Need From You”

 - One by one, representatives state their needs from the other groups by addressing their representatives.
 Either the representatives or their group takes notes of the various incoming requests, without answering, responding or discussing them (15 min);

-- The representatives return to their groups and work together to pick their response from four options: YES, NO, I WILL TRY and WHATEVER.
+- The representatives return to their groups and work together to pick their response from three options: YES, NO and WHATEVER.
 The latter is reserved for needs that are too vague to provide a specific answer (10 min);

 - Invite the representatives back to the circle in the middle of the room.
 One by one, they respond to the requests from other group.
 Prevent elaboration or discussion (as this is bound to muddy up the clarity).